コンテンツにスキップ

 The place where plays are born

-Koichi Imai (editor/writer)
+Koichi Imai (Editor/Writer)

-Dancer and choreographer Maki Morishita, who performed "Tenkomori," a project that reflected his own dance life, at the opening of Kanagawa Prefectural Youth Center Studio HIKARI, will perform a new work adopted by the Magcal Theater , which aims to discover and nurture young talents who will create future live performances.
-However, for some reason, he has a gloomy face.
+Dancer and choreographer Maki Morishita, who performed "Tenkomori," a work reflecting her own dance career, at the opening of Studio HIKARI in the Kanagawa Prefectural Youth Center, will now perform a new work selected for the Magcal Theater , which aims to discover and nurture young talent who will create the future of live performance.
+However, for some reason, she looks downcast.

-So why is it the 9th this time?
+So why "the 9th" this time?

-When people think of "No. 9," many will think of the final chorus.
-So the concept of this piece is to take on the challenge of a group dance.
+When people hear "Symphony No. 9," many probably picture the grand finale chorus.
+So, the concept of this work is to tackle that challenge with a group dance.

-"What I think when I dance is that the themes of both 'Fate' and 'No. 9' are the same: overcoming adversity, reaching new heights, and ultimately reaching joy.
-But 'No. 9' gives me the impression of having more diverse sounds and seeing more diverse landscapes.
-It feels like traveling around the world.
-A journey of phrases in search of joy.
-I hope that our dance also shows different landscapes."
+"What I realize while dancing is that the themes of 'Destiny' and 'Symphony No. 9' are the same.
+Overcoming adversity, reaching new heights, and finally, joy.
+But with 'Symphony No. 9,' I get the impression that there are more different sounds and you can see more different landscapes.
+It feels like you're traveling all over the world.
+It's a journey of phrases in search of joy.
+I hope that you can see many different landscapes through our dance as well."

 This event has ended.